Dehydrating bananas is easy – slice them crosswise into ⅛ inch thick pieces.

 Servings: 2 (2 Excalibur trays)

 Cut fruit into pieces and blend until smooth.
 Spread thinly on dehydrator trays covered with nonstick sheets.
-If using an Excalibur dehydrator, this quantity amounts to one cup per tray.
+If using an Excalibur dehydrator, this quantity amounts to one cup per tray on two trays.

 Photo above: One cup of blended banana and pineapple spread thinly on Excalibur dehydrator tray covered with a Paraflexx nonstick sheet.